konL/predict_plugin/README-EN.md

 #### (2) Plugin use

 Click anywhere in the file to be predicted, click the plug-in "Rename Method Detection" under EditMenu, and the predicted correctable identifier is highlighted.
-The user can double-click the highlighted identifier, get the method name recommended by the plug-in, and decide whether to refactor.
+The user can double-click the highlighted identifier, get the identifier name recommended by the plug-in, and decide whether to refactor.
 ![GIF 2021-10-21 10-48-50](https://user-images.githubusercontent.com/24618393/138202862-05a15c9e-5da1-4208-a6ff-10416a9a7123.gif)